geo-python/site/source/lessons/L2/git-basics.rst

     Your branch is up to date with 'origin/master'.

-Your master branch should be now up to date in all location!
 That's all you need to know about Git for know :)